HelloblueAI/hbLab-B01/README.md

 Interested in contributing?
 We welcome pull requests, bug reports, and other contributions.
 Please read the CONTRIBUTING.md for guidelines on how to contribute.

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the [MIT License](https://github.com/pejmantheory/helloblue/blob/main/LICENSE.md)

 # Acknowledgments
 Thanks to everyone who has contributed to the development of B01 Contact Assistant.